Contract area (block) | Project status | Production scale | Venture company (established) | Interest owned (*Operator) | Contract type |

 Improvement of energy security in Asian countries

-Demand for natural gas as one of the main sources of energy to support the energy transition is expected to remain robust in Asian countries.
+Strong demand for natural gas in Asian countries is expected to continue as gas is widely considered as one of the major energy sources that will help realize the energy transition.
 Taking advantage of the strategic location of this large-scale LNG project, which is one of few in the Asia Pacific region, we plan to widely market the LNG to buyers in Indonesia where demand is expected to grow, as well as to traditional LNG buyers in East Asia and emerging buyers in Southeast Asia, South Asia and elsewhere.